-- Only fully developed and approved methods for preservation of milk and milk products like cheese, yogurt, etc. must be used in processing. - No chemical preservatives should be used for milk and milk products. - Drinking raw milk by the project participants or communities is not advised.
+- Only fully developed and approved methods for preservation of milk and milk products like cheese, yoghurt, etc. must be used in processing. - No chemical preservatives should be used for milk and milk products - Drinking raw milk by the project beneficiaries or communities are not advised.